 - The 1872 Ipswich map clearly identifies 12 North Main as the home of Mary Baker.

-- The 1832 map identifies the house at 12 North Main as “Moses Treadwell.” and the house immediately to the north, no longer standing, as “Rogers.”
+- The 1832 map identifies the house at 12 North Main as “Moses Treadwell.” and the house immediately to the north, no longer standing, as “Rogers,” possibly where John Rogers kept a public house in 1696.

 “Joseph Baker, 1784-1846: Joseph Baker, son of Samuel and Sarah (Holland) Baker, was born in Ipswich, Feb.
 29, 1784 and died in Ipswich, March, 1846.
 He began his mercantile career in Salem, where lie married Mrs. Anna (Stewart) Felt.
 He removed to Boston in 1815.
 After a successful business life he returned to his native town, and purchased the house near the Soldiers’ Monument — known as the old Treadwell Tavern.
 It is perhaps the most historic building in town.
 It was the principle Ipswich Inn for many generations.
 Chief Justice Sewall mentions it in his Diary.
 John Adams, before the Revolution, writes quaintly of the Treadwells who were then host and hostess.
 Madame Treadwell was a descendant of Gov. Endicott and a convert of Whitfield.
 She had a copy of Gov. Endicott’s portrait.”